 It is not your imagination.
-Indeed, it is true that the narcissist will purposely plan the timing of their breakups to occur during times when distress or vulnerability is extremely high in your life.
+Indeed, it is true that the narcissist will purposely plan the timing of the breakup to occur during times when distress or vulnerability is extremely high in your life.

-Narcissists thrive from kicking you when you’re down.
+Narcissists thrive on kicking you when you’re down

 Narcissists are fully anticipating you to beg, plead and promise to change even more than you already have when they unexpectedly break things off with you.
-It is their deranged way of further managing you down the road and fully establishing their superiority and dominance over you.
-The more that you abandon all dignity in a desperate attempt to try to understand how they could simply dispose of you as though you never meant anything to them, the grander and more in control they feel.
+It is their deranged way of further managing you down the road, and fully establishing their superiority, and dominance over you.
+The more that you abandon all dignity, in a desperate attempt to try to understand how they could simply dispose of you, as though you never meant anything to them, the more special, and more in control they feel.

-Your pain creates a transitory jolt of self-worth that silences a narcissists nagging feelings of self-loathing.
+Your pain creates a transitory jolt of self-worth that silences the narcissist’s nagging feelings of self-loathing.
 It gives them a temporary rush.
-Watching your heart break with agony is literally intoxicating to them.
+Watching your heart break with agony is intoxicating to them.
 It’s equivalent to a hit of cocaine.
 Their behavior, post-discard, may appear almost manic as they become drunk in their own premeditated ego boost.

-As the fog slowly dissipates and you, like the thousands of survivors before you, will learn that there’s a name for the ABUSE you suffered.
+As the fog slowly dissipates, you, like the thousands of survivors before you, will learn that there’s a name for the abuse you suffered.
 It’s called narcissistic abuse.
-You will realize that the narcissist tried to destroy, devalue and then discard you not because you were unworthy or flawed, but actually just the opposite.
-The narcissist devalues, destroys and discards from a place of insecurity and inferiority.
-“All cruelty springs from weakness”. ~Lucius Annaeus Seneca
+You will realize that the narcissist tried to destroy, devalue and then discard you, not because you were unworthy or flawed, but just the opposite.
+The narcissist devalues, destroys, and discards from a place of insecurity and inferiority.
+Like the popular quote says, “All cruelty springs from weakness.” ~Lucius Annaeus Seneca

 Narcissists believe that if they can destroy and dominate good people who possess qualities that they lack, then they can adopt those qualities through some disordered process of osmosis.

-If you’ve been discarded, most likely it’s a tribute to your strength.
+If you’ve been discarded, it’s a tribute to your strength

 You started seeing through the charade of the narcissist.
 You began challenging the narcissist on their lies and hypocrisy.
 You saw their mask slip and caught a glimpse of the evil, phony person that they have been hiding from you.
-At that point, you’re no longer a good source of supply.
-Your expiration date has arrived.
+At that point, you were no longer a good source of supply.

-Your inkling or glimpse of the truth of what has been hiding behind the mask invalidates the deluded image the narcissist has of themselves.
-Their cover has been blown and to survive they need to discard you so that they don’t have to acknowledge the reality of their real, flawed self.
-To acknowledge the truth of their real-self would shatter the narcissist into pieces from which they could never recover.
+Your glimpse of the truth of what had been hiding behind the mask, invalidated the deluded image, the narcissist held of himself.
+His cover has been blown, and to survive he needed to discard you, so he didn’t have to acknowledge the reality of his real, flawed self.
+To acknowledge the truth of his real self would shatter him into pieces, from which he probably could never recover.

-When I said that you can never win a battle against a narcissist, I meant that you can never win if you play their game.
+When I said that you could never win a battle against a narcissist, I meant that you could never win if you play their game.
 That doesn’t necessarily mean that you lose.
-On the contrary, now that the relationship is over, you are no longer their unwilling opponent in their twisted “love” games.
-You’re sincere, genuine and you believe that love is not a game where there must always be a winner and a loser.
+On the contrary, now that the relationship is over, you are no longer their unwitting opponent in their twisted “love” game.
+You’re sincere, genuine, and you believe that love is not a game where there must always be a winner and a loser.
 Let the narcissist play the “You’re Always Going To End Up The Loser Game” with someone else.

-You may still feel that the narcissist has won and that’s okay.
+You may still feel that the narcissist has won, and that’s okay.
 Be patient with yourself.
-The more time and distance you have away from the narcissist, the more you’ll realize how mentally and emotionally imprisoned you actually were.
+The more time and distance you have away from the narcissist, the more you’ll realize how mentally and emotionally trapped you truly were.

-You are FREE now.
-So let go of what you know in your mind is not good for you.
+You’re FREE now.
+So, let go of what you know in your mind is not good for you.
 That way you will be available to receive what you truly want and deserve.